-Best wishes was extended to :-
+Best wishes were extended to :-

-- Councillor Eirwyn Williams who was currently convalescing at home following recent surgery. - Cor leuenctid Sir Gar and the Carmarthenshire Brass Ensemble who would be participating in the Welsh Assembly Carol Service in Cardiff later that evening. - 4.
-TO APPROVE AND SIGN AS A CORRECT RECORD THE MINUTES OF THE COUNCIL MEETING HELD ON THE 15TH NOVEMBER, 2017.
+- Councillor Eirwyn Williams who was currently convalescing at home following recent surgery. - Cor leuenctid Sir Gar and the Carmarthenshire Brass Ensemble who would be participating in the Welsh Assembly Carol Service in Cardiff later that evening.

+4. MINUTES - 15TH NOVEMBER, 2017